dannowilby/gradeforge/docs/README.md

 ### Architecture

 The backend is a pair of Python processes and a PostgreSQL instance.
-The processes are split so that one process can handle incoming generation and data requests, and then pass them off to the second to actually carry out the generation itself.
+The processes are split so that one process can handle incoming generation and data requests, and then pass the generation requests off to the second to actually carry out the generation itself.
 The result is stored in the database, which can be written to and read from on both processes.

 Report card generation can take an indeterminate amount of time, so handling requests this way allows proper utilization of resources.